Towards anisotropic cosmology in group field theory: Anisotropic GFT model

 \subsection{Defining $\beta_\pm^{\vec{j},\imath}$: the trisohedral tetrahedron}

 Unlike for quantities such as areas and volumes, there is no fundamental operator in LQG corresponding to Misner variables $\beta_\pm$.
 Our task is therefore to give a proposal for $\beta_\pm^{\vec{j},\imath}$ as functions of such more fundamental geometrical quantities, defined at the level of each tetrahedron.
 These variables (areas and volume), in turn, are determined by the spins $\vec{j}$ and intertwiner $\imath$.
 We think of the fundamental tetrahedra as embedded into a manifold with Bianchi I metric, and reconstruct parts of that metric from geometric quantities of a tetrahedron, as originally proposed for GFT in \cite{GFTcosmoLONGpaper}.
-There is clearly some ambiguity in any such procedure, but our proposal is a relatively direct extension of previous work in GFT cosmology.
-In particular, we follow the idea \cite{Oriti_2016,*BOriti_2017} that equal spins for a four-valent node (i.e., $\vec{j} = (j,j,j,j)$) capture a discrete notion of isotropy; hence such a configuration should correspond to $\beta_\pm=0$.
+There is clearly some ambiguity in any such procedure, given that the required embedding is not part of the GFT formalism but additional input.
+Our proposal is a relatively direct extension of previous work in GFT cosmology: we follow the idea \cite{Oriti_2016,*BOriti_2017} that equal spins for a four-valent node (i.e., $\vec{j} = (j,j,j,j)$) capture a discrete notion of isotropy; hence such a configuration should correspond to $\beta_\pm=0$.
+Departures from this microscopic notion of isotropy are, in a sense, assumed to add up coherently to a macroscopic definition of anisotropy.

 For any excitation associated to $J=(\vec{j},\vec{m},\imath)$, the spins $\vec{j}$ determine the areas of faces of a tetrahedron (see figure \ref{tetra+5graph})\footnote{This is again a statement imported from LQG, where the eigenvalues of the area operator $\widehat{A}_I$ associated to the $I$-th face of a quantum tetrahedron are given by $l_0^2\sqrt{j_I(j_I+1)}$, $l_0$ being a fundamental length scale parameter. }.
 However, these areas are not sufficient to determine the shape of a tetrahedron; there is a two-sphere's worth of different tetrahedra with given face areas \cite{Bianchi_Haggard_vol}, so additional assumptions are needed to identify a given quantum state with a configuration of a classical tetrahedron.
 The idea of \cite{Oriti_2016,*BOriti_2017} is that for equal spins we should choose a \textit{regular} tetrahedron, whose edges are all of equal length\footnote{Such a platonic solid is specified by a single number (e.g., edge length, height, distance between opposite edges) with fixed dihedral angles between faces, \textit{et cetera}.}.
 To justify this assumption one fixes the intertwiner $\imath$ to maximise the volume eigenvalue, as this would represent a situation which goes as close as possible to the classical picture.
 More generally, we decide to focus on \textit{orthocentric} \cite{Gerber_Ortho} simplices (discussed in some detail in appendix \ref{AppA}).
 Orthocentric tetrahedra maximise the volume for given face areas.
 The regular tetrahedron is a particular example of orthocentric tetrahedra.
 This motivates us to always choose the largest allowed volume eigenvalue for given face areas, and hence spins $\vec{j}$; we will then interpret our states as orthocentric tetrahedra.
 For a few specific shapes, we explicitly show in appendix \ref{AppA} that the largest volume eigenvalue for a given mode is indeed the closest one to the classical volume of an orthocentric tetrahedron for the same face areas.
 In this sense, a choice for $\imath$ is dictated by the comparison that we make between GFT models and classical geometry.